 Big Sandy in Chouteau County, Montana — The American West (Mountains)

 Other nearby markers.
 At least 4 other markers are within walking distance of this marker.
-Judith Landing (here, next to this marker); Fort Walsh Trail (here, next to this marker); Big Sandy (here, next to this marker); An Island on the Plains (within shouting distance of this marker).
+Cow Island Trail (here, next to this marker); Judith Landing (here, next to this marker); Fort Walsh Trail (here, next to this marker); An Island on the Plains (within shouting distance of this marker).